 Step 1: Without cutting any wire from the spool, use the Red Jasper wire to string the entire strand of turquoise rondelles.

-Step 2: Without cutting any wire from the spools, use all three wires and the Knitting Spool to knit a 7" length of knitted wire using Style 1, making sure to leave 3" of wire at the beginning of the knitted wire and moving 1 turquoise rondelle up and between pegs for every other stitch.
+Style 1, making sure to leave 3" of wire at the beginning of the knitted wire and moving 1 turquoise rondelle up and between pegs for every other stitch.
 Cut the wire from the spool, leaving a 3" tail.
 Set aside.

 Step 3: Use all three wires on one end of the knitted piece to string 1 cone, 1 crimp tube, and one half of the clasp.
 Pass back through the tube, snug the beads making sure the cone covers the end of the knitted wire, and crimp.
 Click here for crimping instructions.
 Trim the wire ends.